-To do this, LeadBoxer captures around 50% of visitors that would otherwise remain anonymous, then tracks all of the users’ online behavior (website visits, email opens, newsletter clicks, advertising, social, etc.) to provide a comprehensive view of their engagement.
+To do this, LeadBoxer captures around 50% of visitors that would otherwise remain anonymous.
+And then tracks all of the users’ online behavior (website visits, email opens, newsletter clicks, advertising, social, etc.).
+All of this to provide a comprehensive view of their engagement.
 LeadBoxer can even populate contact information and visitor details, such as the prospect’s industry and specialty.

 Then, based on the criteria set by the organization, LeadBoxer is able to calculate a leadscore for each prospect.
 The higher the leadscore, the more promising that prospect is.
 Sales reps know instantly who is most likely to convert and who isn’t.

 Hubspot Sales Hub is first and foremost a tool for managing a sales pipeline with some visitor identification and lead qualification tools built in.

 Hubspot shows what companies are visiting a site in real time, as well as how many visitors there are from each company.
 And also what pages they’re visiting, and the number of page views they’ve made.

 In addition to those data sets, Hubspot collects information like company size and geography, then turns them into filter options.
 Using filters helps sales reps hone in on only those prospects that meet specific ideal client criteria.

 While Hubspot is free to use for an individual salesperson, it has extremely limited functionality.
 Only the Enterprise level, priced at $1,200/month, unlocks all of Hubspot’s capabilities.

 Like Hubspot, Salesforce Sales Cloud is a pipeline management system with a few added features to identify website visitors.
 In particular, it highlights what marketing campaign a lead came from and what effects that campaign has on the pipeline.
 That way, organizations can make informed decisions about where to invest their marketing budget.